jdorn/json-editor/README.md

 ### Custom Template Engines

-If one of the included template engines isn't sufficient, you can use a custom template engine with a `compile` method.
+If one of the included template engines isn't sufficient, you can use any custom template engine with a `compile` method.
 For example:

 ```js
 var myengine = {